zarady/Simple_LedTouchSensorusingArduinoPython/README.md

 This project demonstrates simple LED control using Arduino and Python.
 The Arduino code reads input from either a touch sensor or Python commands to toggle an LED.

 ## Arduino Code
-The Arduino code (`led_control.ino`) is designed to work with a touch sensor and respond to serial communication from Python.
+The Arduino code (`led.ino`) is designed to work with a touch sensor and respond to serial communication from Python.
 It toggles an LED on and off based on touch input or Python commands.

 ### Components
 - Arduino Uno